 There are three separate aspects of stroke care.
 The first – and arguably the most important – is diagnosis and emergency intervention, in which a physician will confirm that a stroke has occurred and address what has interrupted blood flow to the brain.
 After the patient is stable, the patient will typically be transferred to a neuroscience intensive care unit, where a physician will provide follow-up care and take steps to reduce the chances of a secondary stroke occurring.
 From there, rehabilitative therapy will be provided to help the patient recover from the stroke.
 However, not all medical facilities are able to provide each of these aspects of stroke care.

 At Tampa General Hospital, we are committed to providing comprehensive, multidisciplinary stroke care in accordance with American Heart Association guidelines.
-We are the first hospital on the west coast of Florida to receive Comprehensive Stroke Certification from the Healthcare Facilities Accreditation Program, and we have been rated by U.S. News & World Report as a High Performing Hospital in Neurology & Neurosurgery for 2020-2021.
+We are the first hospital on the west coast of Florida to receive Comprehensive Stroke Certification from the Healthcare Facilities Accreditation Program, and we are recognized by U.S. News & World Report as one of the nation's best hospitals for stroke care.

 Tampa General received the American Heart Association/American Stroke Association’s 2019 Get With The Guidelines®-Stroke Gold Plus Achievement Award with Target: StrokeSM Honor Roll Elite Plus.
 The award recognizes the hospital’s commitment to providing the most appropriate stroke treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.